 There is one trait that every dog out there manifests – they like to lick!
 They lick their own paws, they lick the furs of their fellow dogs, and yes, they lick you.
 One way that you would witness your dog doing quite frequently is to find them licking your feet.
-Have you ever wondered why does your dog lick your feet?
+Have you ever wondered why your dog licks your feet?
 Let us find out.

 There are several reasons why your dog likes to lick your feet.
 It may be because of the empathy, it may be their way of showing love and affection, or maybe it is just because your feet have several different odors.
 It can also be because of the taste of your feet.
 Usually, licking is a way to show affection, as dogs use licking as a means of bonding.
 They may also do so to kill anxiety or boredom.
 Attention-seeking is another reason for licking your hands and feet.